 Dairy free nut free milk alternatives for those with a nut allergy or sensitivity.
 These homemade nut free non dairy milks are free of soy, hormones and lactose, plus are lower in sugar than other dairy free milks.
-You can mix them with fruits in smoothies without worrying about digestion complications like fermentation or gas.
+Perfect for those allergic or intolerant to nut milks.
+You can mix them with fruits in breakfast smoothies and many more dishes without worrying about digestion complications.

 Dairy Free Nut Free Milk Made From Seeds